yakupbingol/cti-feed/README.md

 Usage : Firewall --> Source Adress List : **https://raw.githubusercontent.com/securewanltd/cti-feed/refs/heads/main/black-list.txt**

 Note: If you have too many problems using "black-list.txt", we recommend you to use "black-list-level5.txt" list.
-Fortigate Firewall can dynamically allocate 131,072 IP addresses.
-We've divided the list into separate systems for Fortigate.
-In the scenario above, you can exceed this limit by adding multiple Threat Feeds.